Annual Leave in Morocco 2026: Duration, Calculation and Rights

 The right to paid annual leave is governed by Articles 231 to 268 of the Labour Code (Law 65-99).
 To qualify, the employee must have completed at least six months of continuous service with the same employer (Art.
 231).

-General rule: 1.5 working days per month
+General case: 1.5 working days per month

 Minor employees: 2 days per month